 Despite having to deal with the deaths of her father, her oldest daughter and her children’s father over the years, she got counseling for herself and her son and did not give up her dream of getting a college degree.

 “Perseverance is something I know oh so well.
-I have not been dealt an easy hand, but it has become a learning experience,” said Andersyn, who plans to earn her bachelor’s degree and become a Certified Supervised Drug Counselor.
+I have not been dealt an easy hand, but it has become a learning experience,” said Andersyn.
+She plans to earn her bachelor’s degree in Counseling and Human Services at Stevenson University and become a Certified Supervised Drug Counselor.
 Eventually, she would like to earn a master’s degree in Clinical Counseling Psychology, become a school counselor and work with at-risk youth.

 “I will continue to work at being a good human, seeking ways to inspire and impact the world by striving for excellence,” she said.